Frequently Asked Questions

 We are still at our same address in Boston but would like to change schools.
 How do I transfer my student to another BPS school?

-BPS families may apply to change schools during the current school year or for the upcoming school year at an FRC with a parent/guardian photo ID.
+BPS families may apply to change schools during the current school year or for the upcoming school year at an Welcome Centers with a parent/guardian photo ID.
 Requests received by September 30 will be processed as they are received.
 Requests received after September 30 will be processed in two groups: mid-November and late January.

 Regardless of when you apply for a transfer, please note the following: